 In 2016, Meghann was accepted to NYU’s Tisch School of the Arts MFA Dance Program, through which she had the opportunity to perform in the central duet for a restaging of Paul Taylor's Promethean Fire, as well as in original works by Pam Pietro (Pro-ceed, Pro-gress, premiered at Jack Crystal Theatre in 2018) and Jim Martin (Global Snoring, premiered at Skirball Performing Arts Center in 2017).
 As a dance and technology student, she filmed and archived Tisch dance concerts and created her own short dance films, including You Can't Touch a Feeling with dancers Yasmin Schoenmann and Aaron Samuel Davis.
 For her thesis, she began work on her current ongoing project, a short dance documentary film exploring the relevance and resonance of Paul Taylor's Promethean Fire , along with artists' developing role within communities in crises.
 Meghann also premiered two choreographic works, Human Being Human and These Violent Delights, with the Second Avenue Dance Company in 2017 and 2018.

 Meghann graduated from Tisch's Graduate Dance Program in the Spring of 2018 and is currently a freelance dancer, photographer, and filmmaker in the New York City area.
 She has had the opportunity to perform with Queens Ballet Center Company, under the direction of Tsai-Hsi Hung, as well as with choreographers Elisabetta Minutoli, Elisa Schreiber, Jasmine Domfort, and Kate Harpootlian.
 In the Spring of 2019, Meghann joined 277 Dance Project, for which she will dance in the premiere of Sixth Exit at the Flea Theater in June 2020.
-Meghann also explores her passion and talent for the visual arts in her independent venture, MP Photography and Film, through which she creates exciting, customized media content for national and international brands and dance companies.
+Meghann also explores her passion and talent for the visual arts in her independent venture, MP Photography and Film, through which she creates exciting, customized media content for national and international businesses, brands, dance companies, and professionals.
 Clientele include Peridance Capezio Center, From Artist to Artist, Valleto, VIVO ballet, T Spheres, Kanyok Arts Initiative, Living-Dance, Dardo Galletto Dance, and more.